rampa069/paseVGA/README.md

 # paseVGA

-An emulation of the ZXSpectrum computer on an ESP32 and VGA Screen using the bitluni VGA card. based on the works of Charles Peter Debenham Todd
+An emulation of the ZX Spectrum computer on an ESP32 and VGA Screen using the bitluni VGA card. based on the works of Charles Peter Debenham Todd

 * original here: https://github.com/retrogubbins/paseVGA